New Jacobi--Davidson type methods for the large SVD computations: Introduction

-For symmetric positive (or negative) definite and indefinite linear systems, the CG and MINRES are preferences among Krylov iterative solvers, respectively.
-Setting aside initial vectors, their convergence is uniquely determined by the eigenvalues of an underlying coefficient matrix.
-The methods converge fast when the eigenvalues are clustered, and they may converge very slowly when the coefficient matrix has relatively small eigenvalues in magnitude \cite{greenbaum1997iterative}.
-For such a linear system, we seek to preserve the symmetry of the preconditioned linear system and, meanwhile, shrink the eigenvalue inclusion interval(s) of the preconditioned coefficient matrix.
-Starting with this perspective, for the correction equation in JDSVD, we will see that an ideal preconditioning procedure is to annihilate the $m$ clustered smallest eigenvalues in magnitude of the coefficient matrix that are well separated from the other eigenvalues, so that the eigenvalue distribution of the preconditioned coefficient matrix is favorable and MINRES converges fast.
-This will turn out to amount to deriving a preconditioned correction equation and forming a new correction equation at each outer iteration, in which the orthogonal projector is formed by the left and right singular vectors $u_i$ and $v_i$ associated with the $m$ clustered singular values $\sigma_i,i=1,2,\ldots,m$ rather than only $\sigma_1$.
-Stacking these vectors, we obtain an $m$-dimensional eigenspace of the coefficient matrix in the correction equation associated with its $m$ clustered smallest eigenvalues in magnitude, which will eliminate the effects of these eigenvalues on MINRES and thus accelerate MINRES substantially.
+For symmetric positive (or negative) definite and indefinite linear systems, the CG and MINRES methods are preferences among Krylov iterative solvers, respectively.
+Their convergence rates are uniquely determined by the eigenvalues of an underlying coefficient matrix \cite{greenbaum1997iterative}.
+More precisely, the MINRES method may converge very slowly when the coefficient matrix has relatively small eigenvalues in magnitude; if those small eigenvalues disappear, MINRES will converge (much) faster.
+As it will turn out, for $\sigma_1$ close to $\tau$, if the orthogonal projector in the standard correction equation of JDSVD is replaced by a new one that is properly formed by approximations to the left and right singular vectors $u_i$ and $v_i$ associated with the $m(>1)$ clustered singular values $\sigma_i,i=1,2,\ldots,m$ rather than only $\sigma_1$, then the corresponding coefficient matrix in the new correction equation has no small eigenvalues in magnitude, thereby making MINRES converge much faster than it does for the standard correction equation.

-We have observed from extensive numerical experiments that, as the outer iterations of JDSVD proceed, the current subspaces provide increasingly better approximations to the left and right singular vectors $u_i$ and $v_i$, $i=1,\ldots,m$ corresponding to the $m$ clustered singular values.
-These approximations form a good approximate eigenspace of the coefficient matrix corresponding to its $m$ clustered smallest eigenvalues in magnitude.
-We will fully exploit such rich information to derive a new symmetric correction equation, which is equivalent to preconditioning the original one in JDSVD and eliminates the effects of these smallest eigenvalues as much as possible, so that MINRES can converge much faster.
-The resulting method is called the inner-preconditioned JDSVD (IPJDSVD) method.
-Importantly, from another perspective, IPJDSVD can be considered to be a new JDSVD method with a new correction equation solved at each outer iteration, so that any applicable preconditioner to the correction equations in JDSVD can be straightforwardly used for the new correction equations in IPJDSVD.
+Strikingly, extensive numerical experiments have demonstrated that, as the outer iterations of JDSVD proceed, the subspaces simultaneously provide increasingly better approximations to the left and right singular vectors $u_i$ and $v_i$, $i=1,\ldots,m$ corresponding to the $m$ clustered singular values $\sigma_i$ of $A$.
+We will fully exploit such basic fact to derive new correction equations and obtain a new variant of JDSVD, called JDSVD-V. We particularly mention that any preconditioner for the standard correction equations in JDSVD are directly applicable to the new ones in JDSVD-V.